Sunday Worship @ 9 A.M.

 Easter Egg Hunt

-On Easter Sunday, Jesus Connections will take a break from our usual class time so children can join in the fun of our Easter egg hunt and enjoy our congregational Easter breakfast with family and friends.
+This Easter Sunday, Jesus Connections will take a break from our usual class time so children can join in the fun of our Easter egg hunt and enjoy our congregational Easter breakfast with family and friends.
+Bring your baskets and your best egg-finding energy — there’ll be colorful surprises waiting just for you!
 It’s a wonderful opportunity to celebrate the joy of the resurrection together as a church family.

 Easter Prayer Vigil